ome/omero-scripts/omero/annotation_scripts/import_scripts/README.md

-Import scripts typically are run on images after they've been imported into OMERO for some extra processing.
+Scripts which are run on images after they've been imported into OMERO for some extra processing.